 However, there is one way to adjust the heat on a steam radiator: installing a thermostatic radiator valve.
 This adjusts room temperature by using air to reduce or increase the amount of steam that warms your radiator.

 Radiators come in two types: one-pipe and two-pipe.
 They have different types of boiler systems.
 But all you need to know is one-pipe steam systems have one pipe connected to each radiator, and two-pipe steam systems have two pipes at each radiator.
 For a two-pipe system, you'll need a valve called a high-capacity thermostatic radiator actuator, which precisely controls how hot your radiator gets by modulating the flow of steam.
 A thermostatic valve or actuator should be installed by your super or a plumber.
 It's not a complicated job, but if something goes wrong (such as with old parts), you could create a disaster by doing it yourself.

 Radiators in apartment buildings, whether they're steam or hot water, always contain scalding hot liquid under pressure during heating season.
 Never perform plumbing work on a radiator unless the boiler system has been shut down or otherwise segregated.
 Severe injury will result from not following strict safety procedures.
 Authorization to perform the work must always be obtained from your building's maintenance team.
 It's best to simply have the work performed by the team.

 02 of 03

 Block Your Radiator's Heat

-Fan the Heat
+Fan and Ventilate the Heat